connexta/replication/README.md

 ## Docker Compose Deployment

 #### Prerequisites
-The replication docker stack requires the following to be configured on the swarm before deploying:
+Replication is deployed as a docker stack in a docker swarm.
+So, before deploying replication, you need a running docker instance with an initialized swarm.
+Once you have a swarm running you can configure it for replication with the following steps.

 ###### Configuration
-The configuration that replication uses that need to be populated in docker config
+The configuration that replication uses needs to be populated in docker config

 |Config Name | Description|
 |------------|------------|